In South Sudan, hunger complicates plans to end wildlife poaching

 Commercial poaching of wildlife in South Sudan is “at a scale that we have never witnessed before”, Peter Fearnhead, the CEO of conservation nonprofit African Parks, noted in June when the land mammal survey was released.

 “This wildlife and larger ecosystem is the basis for survival for multiple ethnic groupings which are often in conflict with each other over resources.
-Successful management of this landscape will only be possible through building trust with and amongst these ethnic groupings,” he added.
+Successful management of this landscape will only be possible through building trust with and amongst these ethnic groupings,” he added in a statement.

 South Sudan’s government has been working with conservation NGO Fauna & Flora International (FFI) to get local communities more invested in the wildlife around them, hoping to encourage people to preserve animals for future generations, said Adol from the wildlife ministry.